 This page shows you the latest changes to our current accounts.
-You can find the changes to other types of accounts in the links on the right.

 We’re updating the General Terms & Conditions for current accounts and savings to reflect new regulations and some changes to our services.
 We wanted to let you know in advance, so you have time to understand the changes and take any action if needed.
 Nothing is changing immediately, the changes will happen by 18 December 2019 and we’re at hand to answer any questions you may have.

 You can view an updated version of the General Terms & Conditions below.

 General Terms & Conditions effective from 18 December 2019